Green Chilli Apple Crumble PiePosted: January 5, 2013

 - Cheese Pastry

-- Put the lard, butter and flour into a food processor and blitz until the mixture resembles breadcrumbs.
+- Put the butter, cornflour, cheese and flour into a food processor and blitz until the mixture resembles breadcrumbs.

 - Slowly add the ice water, one tablespoon at a time, until the mixture comes together in a ball.

 - Tip out the pastry and knead a few times until smooth.

 - Wrap in plastic and place in the fridge to chill for 30 minutes.

 - After 30 minutes, remove from the fridge and roll out to about 5mm.

 - Grease two 20cm loose-bottomed tart tins and line with the pastry.
 Alternatively, make 8 individual tarts.